bleonardb3/ML_POT_10-07-2021/Lab-5/README.md

 1. Prepare data for training and evaluation.
 1. Create, train, and evaluate an XGBoost model.
 1. Visualize the importance of features that were used to train the model.
-1. Use cross validation to select optimal model hyperparameters based on a parameter grid
 1. Persist the best model in Watson Machine Learning repository using the Python client library.
 1. Deploy the model for online scoring using the Python client library